Desta101/Top_Crypto_Final_Project/README.md

 For the server side, Python is required on your computer.
 If Python is not installed, you can download it [here](https://www.python.org/).

 ### First-Time Installation:
+1. Install the Python Python 3.11.9
-1. In Visual Studio Code, install the Python extension.
+2. In Visual Studio Code or pycharm, install the Python extension.
-2. Open a new terminal.
+4. Open a new terminal.
-3. In the terminal, run the command: `pip install -r requirements.txt` (If the terminal does not recognize the `pip` command, use: `py -m pip install -r requirements.txt`).
+5. In the terminal, run the command: `pip install -r requirements.txt` (If the terminal does not recognize the `pip` command, use: `py -m pip install -r requirements.txt`).

 ### Running:
 1. Navigate to the `main.py` file.